chop-dbhi/cilantro/README.md

 #### Common Channels

-There are two groups of channels Cilantro utilizes for inter-module communication.
 A common set of channels _suffixes_ for model-based types have been established.

 The publishers of these channels must, at a minimum, pass _itself_ as the first argument for subscribers to consume.
 The publishers of channels subscribed by these objects must provide the `id` of the model it intends to communicate with.